Newly admitted students to the graduate programs

 1. Plan your arrival at McGill, and in Montreal

-All incoming students are given an appointment to meet with the Associate Dean, Graduate Studies in Law, prior to the start of the fall semester.
+All incoming graduate students must attend a group advising sessinon prior to the start of the fall semester.
 For more information, visit our Graduate Studies in Law: welcome & orientation page to find out more about advising, registration and orientation.

 While you must be at McGill during the week of Orientation, you may wish to arrive earlier in order to settle into your new home and city.